 Use of narcotics such as ecstasy, cocaine, and amphetamines is uncommon amongst teenagers.

 CAN YOU GET ADDICTED TO CANNABIS?

-Absolutely.
-Approximately 1 in 10 people who ever use cannabis and 1 in 6 of those who start using cannabis at an early age, become addicted.
+Yes.
+Approximately 1 in 10 people who have ever used cannabis and 1 in 6 of those who start using cannabis at an early age, become addicted.
 Half of those who use it daily will develop an addiction.

 Many pharmaceutical products are classified as narcotics because they can give you a rush and cause addiction.
 Ten per cent of students in both the ninth grade and the 2nd year of upper secondary school state that they have, at some point, used this kind of pharmaceutical without a prescription.
 Many who have done so do not equate it to having used narcotics.
 If these students are included in the percentage who have, at some point, used narcotics, the numbers rise to 13 per cent of ninth graders and 21 per cent of upper secondary school students.

 Combining alcohol with pharmaceuticals can be literally fatal.
 Over the past five years, around three per cent of ninth graders and five per cent of upper secondary school students have combined drugs in that way.

 New, often synthetic drugs are constantly turning up on the market.
 They are often marketed online, and are consequently often referred to as ”online drugs”.
 New psychoactive substances (NPS) are another new concept.
 These substances are launched onto the market before it has become illegal to sell or buy them, but that doesn’t mean they’re not dangerous now.